gkhachatryan/Shapes3D/README.md

 It has **IMuveable** interface , which provides shape's moving.
 It contains methods **MoveTo()**, **MoveBy()**

 * Method MoveTo() allows you to move the shape to given location.
-* Method MoveBy() allows you to move the shape by given difference coordinates dx,dy,dz.
+* Method MoveBy() allows you to move the shape by given difference coordinates dx, dy, dz.
 ```C#
 public interface IMoveable
 {